DJ-Dingo/pibooth-lcd-display/README.rst

    :alt: LCD screen

-Add any 16x2 or 20x4 LCD-screen with a **Hitachi HD44780 controller** using either a port expander connected through I2c or just wire through GPIO.
+Add any 16x2 or 20x4 LCD-screen with a **Hitachi HD44780 controller** using either a port expander connected through I2c or just wire through GPIO 4 or 8 bit.

 We recommend using LCD-screen with I2c, as it uses less wire (only 4), is faster and more stable.

 It can show numbers of **Photos Taken**, **Printed Photos**, **Forgotten Photos**, **Remaining Duplicates**.